kudawdev/nifi-monitoring-splunk/docs/en/configuration.md

 ![image](/assets/images/nifi/nifi_monitoring_process_group_2.png)

-## Global Variables Configuration
+## Global variables configuration

 It is essential to configure global variables as they are imprescindible for their operation.
 To configure the mentioned parameters, right click on the Nifi_Monitoring_Splunk box > Variables.

 ![image](/assets/images/nifi/set_variable.png)

 A pop-up window will be displayed where you will have to configure the following parameters:

-- nifi_path: Corresponds to the nifi server installation path (in case of a cluster, it must be installed in the same path on each node)..
+- nifi_path: Corresponds to the nifi server installation path (in case of a cluster, it must be installed in the same path on each node).
 Example: /home/nifi/nifi-1.10.0/
 - splunk_hec: It is the address of the splunk server where the data input HTTP Event Collector was configured.
-Ejemplo: 127.0.0.1:8088
+Example: 127.0.0.1:8088
 - splunk_hec_token: Token obtained when configuring [HTTP Event Collector](/en/installation/#configure-http-event-collector-hec).

 ![image](/assets/images/nifi/set_variable_2.png)